 |Mr||Brian||Stephenson||Click to view|

 St Joseph’s does not reimburse in general for services that they provide to the hospital, such as membership of Advisory Boards in the areas of Infection Control and Governance.

-Mr Rohit Kulkarni is a member of the Board of St Joseph’s Hospital Ltd for which he is entitled to draw a fee of £40,000 per annum.
+Mr Rohit Kulkarni is a member of the Board of St Joseph’s Hospital Ltd for which he is entitled to draw a fee.

 Below is a list of the facilities we make available to Referring Clinicians and the rates we charge for their use.

 The following facilities are provided to Referring Clinicians at the rates set out below: